reactivesw/customer-web/docs/user_experience.md

   Show a loading indicator in button.
 Then hide it no matter the request success or fail after finished.

-  Use [vue-ladda](https://github.com/zcfan/vue-ladda) to make this easier.
+  Use [ladda](https://github.com/hakimel/Ladda) to make this easier.
+Will create a utility component to wrap it.

   Example(use single file component syntax to make example simpler):